Caffarelli-Kohn-Nirenberg inequalities on Besov and Triebel-Lizorkin-type spaces: Caffarelli-Kohn-Nirenberg inequalities

 with is possible since

 Repeating the same arguments of Theorem \ref{Triebel2} we obtain the desired estimate.

-\textit{Step 2.} $u<p$.
-Using a combination of the arguments used in the corresponding step of the proof of Theorem \ref{Triebel2} and those used in the first step above, we arrive at the desired estimate.
+\textit{Step 2.} We consider the case $u<p$.
+Using a combination of the arguments used in the corresponding step of the proof of Theorem \ref{Triebel2} and those used in the first step above, we arrive at the desired estimate. \end{proof}

 Similarly we obtain the following conclusion.